Dvtilak/sql_intern_day4/README.md

 - Understand grouping of results by key identifiers
 - Apply conditional filtering to grouped data using `HAVING`

-## Queries Covered

-- Count of returned items per product
-- Orders that include more than one item
-- Quantity count for each product
-- Grouping by product and order IDs

 ## Key Aggregate Query Use Cases

 - **Orders per Customer**  -->            Counts how many orders each customer placed